mitmedialab/prg-raise-playground/extensions/documentation/src/porting/README.md

 5. Once you migrate all ***Extension Menu Entry*** details to your new extension, you can remove the ***Extension Menu Entry*** object from the array exported by [packages/scratch-gui/src/lib/libraries/extensions/index.jsx](https://github.com/mitmedialab/prg-extension-boilerplate/blob/main/packages/scratch-gui/src/lib/libraries/extensions/index.jsx)
     - You can do this as the extension framework will automatically handle adding your extension (and its Extension Menu Display Details) to the [Extension Menu](https://en.scratch-wiki.info/wiki/Extension#Adding_Extensions)
 6. Now you can start coding!
 See the below comparison of a vanilla JS extension class and a typescript / framework based one.
-    - NOTE: If there's a chance anyone has saved projects with the extension you're porting over, you need to make sure to follow the [Legacy Support]() instructions so those saved projects will continue to load correctly.
+    - NOTE: If there's a chance anyone has saved projects with the extension you're porting over, you need to make sure to follow the [Legacy Support](#legacy-support) instructions so those saved projects will continue to load correctly.
 7. Once you have migrated all of the "old" ***Impementation*** to your new extension folder & typescript code, you can go ahead and delete the ***Implementation*** folder inside of [pacakges/scratch-vm/src/extensions/](https://github.com/mitmedialab/prg-extension-boilerplate/tree/main/packages/scratch-vm/src/extensions).
 8. Now, there should be no remnants of the "old" extension inside of either [packages/scratch-vm](https://github.com/mitmedialab/prg-extension-boilerplate/tree/main/packages/scratch-vm) or [packages/scratch-gui](https://github.com/mitmedialab/prg-extension-boilerplate/tree/main/packages/scratch-gui) folders, and instead everything lives neatly inside its own directory within [extensions/src](https://github.com/mitmedialab/prg-extension-boilerplate/tree/dev/extensions/src)
+9. Test out the project you saved in step 0 to verify that your port worked as expected.

 ### Implementing an Extension in Vanilla JS vs